zio/zio-prelude/docs/overview/phantomtypes.md

 While most of the time the Scala compiler is able to optimize away the `MyId`, sometimes it can't and unnecessary "boxing" (= object allocation) happens at Runtime, hurting the performance of your application.

-In ZIO-Prelude, we have two Phantom types - `Newtype` and `Subtype` - that make sure that no boxing occurs at runtime, yet give you compile time safety while developing.
+In ZIO Prelude, we have two Phantom types - `Newtype` and `Subtype` - that make sure that no boxing occurs at runtime, yet give you compile time safety while developing.

 # How to create a Phantom Type